wfaultms/cintel-02-app/SHINY.md

 ```

 Open the app by following the instructions provided in the terminal.
-For example, try CRTL CLICK (hit both at the same time) on the URL displayed (http://127.0.0.1:8000).
+For example, try CTRL CLICK (hit both at the same time) on the URL displayed (http://127.0.0.1:8000).

 Hit CTRL c (at the same time) to quit the app.
 If it won't stop, close the terminal window.